-Check out Russia’s Historic Channel One Abroad with a VPNLast Updated by Gray Williams on May 08, 2019
+Check out Russia’s Historic Channel One Abroad with a VPNLast Updated by John Bennet on May 08, 2019

 Russians love their history, which is part of the reason Channel One is its most popular TV network.
 It was the first TV channel to broadcast in the Russian Federation, which emerged in the early 1990s following the collapse of the Soviet Union and the symbolic tearing down of the Berlin Wall.